erpnet/ErpNet.FP/README.md

 ```

 # Eager to try?
-You can list and [download the binaries for ErpNet.FP.Server at sourceforge](https://sourceforge.net/projects/erpnet-fp/files/):
+You can list and [download the binaries for ErpNet.FP.Server](https://github.com/erpnet/ErpNet.FP/releases/tag/v.1.0.2006.1330):

 * Windows 32/64 bit - [ErpNet.FP.Server.zip - Windows 32 bit], [ErpNet.FP.Server.zip - Windows 64 bit] -
 Download and unzip the file in a folder.
 Inside the folder you will find two executable files: ErpNet.FP.Win.Manager.exe and ErpNet.FP.Server.exe.
 To start the printing service, run ErpNet.FP.Win.Manager.exe.
 It will start and show notification icon in the tray.
-The tray icon contains a menu option - "Show console".
-It can be used to open a console, showing real-time information about the printing service.
 Starting the manager also starts the service ErpNet.FP.Server.exe.
 Stopping the manager stops the service.

 * OSX 10.10 and up, 64 bit - [ErpNet.FP.Server.zip - macOS] - You can download and unzip the server in a folder.